 Please note that all the solutions below only work if your Mac can boot up normally.

 - Manual Methods: best for those who are tech-savvy and don’t mind taking the time to do so.
 We list a number of things you can do manually to fix your slow Mac.

 - Quick Technique: best for beginners or those of you don’t have time to implement manual fixes.
 We recommend using CleanMyMac X to scan your Mac and fix all issues the app finds.

 The Quick Technique Method of fixing slow Macbook

-If you don’t have or don’t want to spend too much time manually repairing a slow Mac Pro/Air.
-We provide the most time-saving solution.
-This is why it is put on top.
-All you have to do is just install a powerful application.
+If you don’t have or don’t want to spend too much time manually fixing a slow Mac Pro/Air. we offer the most time-saving Solution.
+All you have to do is install a powerful application.